 If you are thinking about visiting Sedona in August, there are a few important things to keep in mind.
 August is an extremely hot month and it is also monsoon season in this part of the United States.
-Both of these factors will impact your choices for activities.
+Both of these factors will impact your choices of activities.
 With that being said, there is no shortage of things to do, both inside and out.
 Read on for our complete guide for visiting Sedona in August—benefits, drawbacks, things to do, ways to beat the heat, and more!

 BENEFITS OF VISITING IN august

-The biggest benefit of visiting Sedona in August is that the peak season for visitors is in the spring, so there will be less crowds to fight on trail.
+The biggest benefit of visiting Sedona in August is that the peak season for visitors is in the spring, so there will be fewer crowds to fight on the trail.
 The combination of the scorching August temperatures and potential monsoons are deterrents for many potential visitors.
 The majority of visitors in August are from nearby Phoenix and Tucson.
 These cities consistently have temperatures of 100°F and above, so Sedona offers a respite from the scorching summer heat.

 DRAWBACKS OF VISITING IN august

 Monsoon season in Sedona runs from June – August, which can cause flash flooding both on trails and on roads.
 Monsoons in this part of the United States are a pattern of increased thunderstorms and rainfall.
 They typically occur during the late afternoon into early evening as the heat of the day builds.
 They can last into the night and are finished by early morning, and the cycle may repeat itself the following day.
 If you choose to visit Sedona in August, it is imperative to check the weather before you head out for the day.